tehoro/ibf/README.md

 - areas

 Use proper JSON types for numbers and booleans (e.g., `4` and `true`), and reserve strings for model names or labels.
+JSON does not support comments, so keep any notes in a separate README/notes file alongside the config.

 At least one location or area is required.
 If web_root is omitted, output defaults to outputs/forecasts.